craftcms/docs/docs/4.x/addresses.md

 You can set requirements for custom fields in the Address Fields [field layout](#native-custom-fields), but additional validation of any address properties requires a [custom plugin or module](/4.x/extend/).

 ::: tip
-Take a look at the [Using Events in a Custom Module](kb:custom-module-events) Knowledge Base article for a dedicated primer on module setup and events.
+Take a look at the [Using Events in a Custom Module](kb:custom-module-events) article for a dedicated primer on module setup and events.
 :::

-Validation rules are added via the `Model::EVENT_DEFINE_RULES` event:
+[Validation rules](guide:input-validation) are added via the `Model::EVENT_DEFINE_RULES` event:

 ```php
 use yii\base\Event;